Skip to main content

 Aria Florant

-Reparations Catalyst
+Reparations Architect

 Aria Florant

-Reparations Catalyst
+Reparations Architect

 Aria Florant is the cofounder and CEO of Liberation Ventures, a field catalyst accelerating the reparations movement and building a culture of repair in the United States.
 A writer, organizational development consultant and educator, she teaches adaptive leadership at the Harvard Kennedy School.